Learn more about the members of the Survivorship team at Penn State Health Children’s Hospital.

 Christina Toepke is a graduate of the University of Delaware and Thomas Jefferson University and holds a bachelor’s degree in psychology and nursing as well as a master’s degree in pediatric nurse practitioner studies.

 She has two young children.
-She started working at Penn State Children’s Hospital in the inpatient hematology/oncology unit after graduating from nursing school.
+She started working at Penn State Health Children’s Hospital in the inpatient hematology/oncology unit after graduating from nursing school.
 Her initial plan was to try it out because she was uncertain about the position, but she quickly fell in love with her patients and their families.
 That was six years ago, and she has never thought of changing career paths.

 She now serves as the nurse practitioner for Pediatric Hematology/Oncology Survivorship Program.
 She loves the mission of the clinic as well as being able to celebrate huge milestones with all survivors.
 In her spare time, she enjoys being with her family, vacationing at the family beach house and rooting for her favorite home teams (Go Eagles, Go Phillies!)